 When it comes to making a planned gift, donors have many options.
 Our Office of Planned Giving is ready to help you and your estate planning advisors understand these options, which range from simple will bequests to more in-depth gifts, such as annuities or charitable trusts.

-Please contact Teresa Hines, Director of Planned Giving, at email@example.com or 919-658-7720 to find out more about planned gifts and how you can leave a legacy at University of Mount Olive.
+Please contact Teresa Hines, director of Development and Planned Giving, at email@example.com or 919-658-7720 to find out more about planned gifts and how you can leave a legacy at University of Mount Olive.

 What to Give